0583/que-sera-sera/README.md

 |       carrying different sizes and colors of bottle caps
 │       used for cap detecting as a standard basis.
 └───scenes
-        containing JPEG formatted files as scene<id>.jpg
-        our target images to be detected.
+│       containing JPEG formatted files as scene<id>.jpg │       our target images to be detected.
+└───gui
+        containing GUI related code maintained by @yuetsin. written in Python based on PyQt5.
 ```